 questions, including possibilities for the rational design

 of proteins with novel functions and for understanding how

 changes in proteins can affect their function and structures.

-Douglas L. Theobald (2012) "Likelihood and empirical Bayes superpositions of multiple macromolecular structures."
+Theobald DL (2012) "Likelihood and empirical Bayes superpositions of multiple macromolecular structures."
 In Bayesian Methods in Structural Bioinformatics,

 Thomas Hamelryck, Kanti V. Mardia, and Jesper Ferkinghoff-Borg, Editors,